 DONATE TO A WINTER LOVE BY CLICKING ON THE DONATE BUTTON BELOW.

 About the Director/Writer, Rhiana Yazzie and A WINTER LOVE

 I’ve been a playwright and theatre-maker my whole life.
 Originally from Albuquerque, New Mexico, and an enrolled member of the Navajo Nation, I now live in the Twin Cities where I started a Native American focused theatre company, New Native Theatre (NNT).
 As a scriptwriter, I’ve seen my plays on stages from Alaska to Mexico, including professional regional theaters like LaJolla Playhouse, the Public Theater, and the Oregon Shakespeare Festival.
 As a producer, I’ve been putting together events since college at the University of Southern California where I produced concerts and lectures by campus visitors like Stephen Hawking, Madeleine Albright, and Herbbie Hancock.
 I’ve used every skill I’ve learned to be the best artist I can be and now that includes being a filmmaker.

-Two years ago, I worked on a film called A STRAY filmed in Minneapolis’ Somali community.
-It premiered at SXSW the following spring.
+Two years ago, I worked on a film called A Stray, filmed in Minneapolis’ Somali community.
+It premiered at South by Southwest the following spring.
 After a long career of producing theatre, this seven-person crew inspired me to make plans to direct and act in my own film.
-A WINTER LOVE, has received positive coverage and has made it to several finals and semi-finals of national screenplay contests, so with this inspiration and encouragement, I used savings to hire a crew and film half of A WINTER LOVE last February.
+A Winter Love has received positive coverage and has made it to several finals and semifinals of national screenplay contests, so with this inspiration and encouragement, I used savings to hire a crew and film half of A Winter Love last February.
 I plan to film the second half in January 2018 and immediately go into post-production.